flancian/garden/tools for thinking.md

         - [[gossip network]]

 ## [[The History and Future of Software as Tools for Thinking]]
+- (missed the first minute)
 - [[jerry michalski]] with [[howard rheingold]]
   - how do communities work? how do we get smarter humans?
+  - pass the floor

 ## [[Q&A]]